tonyB34630/site-Comics-Maniacs/wp-content/plugins/envato-elements/readme.txt

 Create professional WordPress websites faster than ever with the [Envato Elements WordPress plugin](https://elements.envato.com/extensions/wordpress/?utm_source=extensions&utm_medium=referral&utm_campaign=elements_extensions_wporg).

-Join 200,000+ website creators - Browse and import Elementor Templates and premium stock photos without leaving WordPress.
+Browse and import Elementor Templates and premium stock photos without leaving WordPress.

 = Free Template Kits for Elementor =
 Everyone has access to try thousands of free page and block templates to use within Elementor.
 All you need to do is browse, import, then customize